BJWSA asks customers to avoid irrigation between 3 to 9 am, stagger usage

 Our irrigation program seeks to alleviate usage during peak hours and ensure public safety.
 This move comes as the tourist and growing season puts higher demands on water supply during peak hours.
 High demands can result in reduced water pressure in the distribution system and low levels in water storage tanks, both of which adversely affect the performances of fire hydrants and other fire suppression facilities.

 Customers with even-numbered addresses are asked to irrigate Wednesdays, Fridays and Sundays.
 Those with odd-numbered addresses are asked to irrigate Tuesdays, Thursdays and Saturdays.
 Mondays are reserved as “no irrigation days” to accommodate for the very high water demands that are typically experienced specifically on Mondays.
 Sign up to participate below (bottom of page).

 We worked with Clemson University Extension Service to develop a plan to strike a balance between the irrigating needs of our local landscapes and the operational needs of our water system.
 As a result, we encourage these new irrigation usage times, which allows our water storage tanks to fill and also smooths out peak daily water usage demands that put significant strains on the water system.

 Click on the graphic above to find out how to help with our Summer Irrigation Program.
-Help us ensure that we uphold our mission to inspire trust and enhance public health.
+Help us ensure that we uphold our mission to provide quality water and wastewater services to our current and future customers in the Lowcountry.

 Wise Water Use